Spencer Torkelson Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.79 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox's 4.84 team ERA ranks 26th among all league pitching staffs.

-- White Sox pitchers combine to allow the fourth-most home runs in baseball (72 total, 1.4 per game).
+- The White Sox surrender the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens will start for the White Sox, his first this season.
+- Cease makes the start for the White Sox, his 12th of the season.
+He is 3-3 with a 4.60 ERA and 60 strikeouts in 58 2/3 innings pitched.

-- The 29-year-old righty has three appearances out of the bullpen this season.
+- In his last time out on Tuesday against the Cleveland Guardians, the right-hander threw six innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.